This is the first installment of a three-part series on how to hire employees in Taiwan. Click the links below for parts two and three.

 Contracts can be written in Chinese, English, or any other language upon mutual agreement.
 A Chinese translation of the agreement and supporting documents will be required by the government in the instance of a future legal dispute.

 This is the first installment of our three-part “How to Hire Employees in Taiwan” series.
-In part part two, we will be covering visa administration for expatriate employees and calculating individual taxes.
-Part part three we will discuss benefits, time-off work, and employee termination.
+In part two, we will be covering visa administration for expatriate employees and calculating individual taxes.
+Part three will discuss benefits, time off work, and employee termination.
 Stay tuned for more insight about hiring quality employees in Taiwan!

-Also, be sure to explore NNRoad’s services in Taiwan here.
+Also, be sure to explore NNRoad’s service to hire employees in Taiwan here.